-> If you are in your dream job and are challenged on a daily basis, I want to congratulate you!
+If you are in your dream job and are challenged on a daily basis, I want to congratulate you!
 This life is too short to be working a job you hate.
 The fact that you have found your passion and mission in life is excellent.
-If you are struggling with a lack of income, I would suggest a couple of options for you.
+If you are struggling with a lack of income, I suggest a couple of options.

-> First, look to see if you can add a side hustle to get out of debt and add some much-needed income.
+First, look to see if you can add a side hustle to get out of debt and add some much-needed income.
 A side hustle could be a part-time job to supplement your current income or a hobby [turned side business] that you can do in your off time.
 Depending on what route you choose, you could add a couple hundred dollars to a couple thousand dollars a month to your income.

-> I generally do not look at side hustles as long term solutions.
-Eventually, you will burn yourself out and become frustrated with the amount of time you spend away from home.
+I generally do not look at side hustles as long-term solutions.
+Eventually, you will burn out and become frustrated with the time you spend away from home.
 If a side hustle will not offer you a permanent fix, it may be time to reevaluate your career choice.

-> Remember Your Dreams
+Remember Your Dreams

-> Think back to when you were younger.
-What do you want to be when you grow up was a common question posed.
+Think back to when you were younger.
+What you want to be when you grow up was a common question.
 This was back when you allowed yourself to hope and dream.
 For some reason, as we get older, we stop allowing ourselves to hope and dream as we did when we were children.
-“Reality” sets in and we are bound to live the life we find ourselves stuck in.
+“Reality” sets in, and we are bound to live the life we find ourselves stuck in.

-> Unfortunately, our reality may be a lie we have told ourselves.
+Unfortunately, our reality may be a lie we have told ourselves.
 Why can’t you make more money doing what you love?
 To make more money while staying in the same career, you need to find a way to add value to others.

 If you can come up with a way to add additional value to people’s lives, there’s a good chance your income will increase.
 It will either increase directly through your career choice, or it can sprout into something else on the side.
 Either way, increasing income is directly tied to bringing value to others.